GenBench/genbench_cbt_2023/src/genbench/tasks/blm_tasks/atl_alt_type_I_train/doc.md

 The task is formatted as multiple choice.
 The input consists of a sequence of 7 sentences, separated by the end of sentence marker (</s>).
 The options are provided as a list of sentences, and the index of the correct one is specified as the target:

 {
-   "input": "The editors smudge the paper with grease. </s> Sarcasm was smudged by teachers. </s> The title was plastered on the vinyls by the band. </s> The pad was rubbed on the screen. </s> The box was loaded by the buyer. </s> The site was plastered with logos by the quartet. </s> The earth was seeded with carbon.", "target": 4,
+   "input": "The buyer can load the tools in the box. </s> The crystals were scattered by the wizard. </s> The letters were hung on the ceiling by the artist. </s> Plenty of historical backstory was strewed in the figures. </s> Poles were sewed by them. </s> The sink was swashed with the chemicals by the volunteers. </s> The writing marks were rubbed with the eraser.", "target": 2,
-   "target_options": ["Moses strung these lights under the fence.", "The author strews irony the book.", "Salt sprinkle the nuns over the beans.", "Teachers were smudged sarcasm on the canvas.", "He wraps it around his neck.", "Dirt spatters you whoever.", "The inside squirt you with a tiny bit of oil.", "Alex just sticks with the food in a box.", "Flanagan strews the humor of the movie."]
-}
+   "target_options": ["The other place was sticked the center with the OEM drive.", "Whoever spatters the windshield the poison.", "I will hang the ceiling with the picture.", "The orb scatters earth under the dragons.", "Drizzle over the cream with brandy.", "Blotches of ink smudge them on the paper.", "The vegetables baste vinegar the farmers.", "The pot squirt the miners with the glue.", "The buyer can load the suitcase for the wedding."]}

 ## Data Source
 The dataset was automatically generated based on manually selected seeds and predefined sentence templates.
 The dataset contains a single verb alternation.
+Compared to the 'atl_alt' task, the training data for this subtask has minimal lexical variation both among the sentences in the input sequence, and between the input and output sentences.

 ## Limitations and Bias
 The sentences and the sequence of sentences for each dataset have a prescribed structure.